Where are They Now?

 University Extension Urban Director, Utah State University

-Andreé graduated with an MS in Watershed Science in 2003 and beginning the first of May 2015 will serve as the Urban Director with Utah State Extension in Salt Lake County, Utah.
+Andreé graduated with an MS in Watershed Science in 2003 and now serves as the Urban Extension Director with Utah State Extension in Salt Lake County, Utah.

 Information from the Salt Lake County office: